-Yes.
+Yes!
 You are the best judge of your pets’ personalities.
 For the safety of your pets and the foster animal, it’s important to keep your pets up-to-date on vaccinations.
-In many cases, the foster pet will need to be isolated from your own pets, either temporarily or throughout the foster period.
+In some cases, the foster pet will need to be isolated from your own pets, either temporarily or throughout the foster period.
 We do require that foster cats not be left alone with your own dogs.
 Otherwise, you and your Pawster Nashville representative can decide together what’s best in each case.

 Q. What’s the minimum age to foster?

 The primary applicant must be 18 years or older, but in many cases children make some of the best foster parents to cats and dogs!

 Q. Can I adopt the pet I am fostering?